2017 SID/DSCC Business Conference Monday, May 22, 2017 LA Convention Center

 David Naranjo.
 Senior Director, Product Management, LeEco, will discuss LeEco's strategy to take share in the USA TV market, how LeEco will differentiate its products, what aspects of TV display performance are most important to consumers and how the TV experience will evolve in the future.

-1:30 – 5:30 Next Generation Display Technology – Flexible, Rollable, Foldable, Transparent, 3D and Beyond This session will feature presentations from leading panel suppliers and materials suppliers which hope to produce or enable major display innovations than can create new “must have” gadgets and breathe new life into stagnant markets.
+1:30 – 5:30 Next Generation Display Technology – Flexible, Rollable, Foldable and Beyond This session will feature presentations from leading panel suppliers and materials suppliers which hope to produce or enable major display innovations than can create new “must have” gadgets and breathe new life into stagnant markets.
 It will also examine how the LCD and OLED battle is likely to evolve and if there is room for other display technologies.

 Flexible OLED Status, Challenges and Opportunities